openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

 1. Production environment
    - User creates `/etc/microshift/microshift-tuned.yaml` to configure `microshift-tuned.service`
    - User enables `microshift.service`
-   - User enables and starts `microshift-tuned.service` which:
+   - User enables and starts `microshift-tuned.service` which activates the TuneD profile and optionally reboot the host.:
-     - Compares active profile with requested profile
-     - If requested profile is already active:
-       - Compare checksum of requested profile with cached checksum.
-       - If checksums are the same - exit.
-     - Apply requested profile
-     - Calculate checksum of the profile and the variables file and save it
-     - If `reboot_after_apply` is True, then reboot the host
+     See "microshift-tuned service" section below for more information.
    - Host is rebooted: MicroShift starts because it was enabled
    - Host doesn't need reboot:
      - User starts `microshift.service`